houseabsolute/test-class-moose/README.md

 __Every__ test control method will be passed two arguments.
 The first is the `$test` invocant.
-The second is an object implementing `Test::Class::Moose::Role::Reporting`.
+The second is an object implementing [Test::Class::Moose::Role::Reporting](http://search.cpan.org/perldoc?Test::Class::Moose::Role::Reporting).
 You may find that the `notes` hashref is a handy way of recording information you later wish to use if you call `$test_suite->test_report`.

 These are: